 But, even if you’re pretty confident that your site is up to par with the latest design standards, it’s still worth checking – you might be in for quite a surprise.

-While there are many free accessibility checkers online, I recommend Wave because of their comprehensive visual reports.
+While there are many free accessibility checkers online, I recommend Wave because of its comprehensive visual reports.

 As you can see, even a giant like 3M isn’t immune to accessibility errors.
 That’s something they’ll need to address before the AODA compliance deadline.